btf-org/flank/README.md

 ---

 #### 1a.
 Install Flank (Mac)

+_In this step, Homebrew installs a webserver and a program that wraps your CLI.
+Then it starts the webserver, running as the user who's logged into the shell._

 ```bash
 brew tap btf-org/flank && brew install btf-org/flank/flank && brew services start flank
 ```

 #### 1b.
 Install Flank (Linux)

+_In this step, apt installs a webserver and a program that wraps your CLI.
+It automatically starts the webserver, and uses `whoami` to run it as the current user rather than root._

 ```bash
 wget https://github.com/btf-org/flank/releases/download/v0.1.65/flank_0.1.65_amd64.deb && sudo FLANK_USER=$(whoami) apt install ./flank_0.1.65_amd64.deb
 ```

 #### 2. Add your script to Flank

+_In this step, Flank will create a "wrapper script" that 1) `cd`s into the directory of your script, 2) if detected, activates your virtual environment, and 3) runs your script.
+The wrapper script lives on your computer like any other file, in a folder set up by Flank._

 (Swap out `myscript.py` for whatever your script name is)